 - Prayer opportunities - We help teens encounter Jesus Christ through prayer and the sacraments.
 We have a particular devotion to the Blessed Mother, just as Pier Giorgio did, and we do not shy away from the ascetical life of the Church.

-- Ministry - Inspired by the life of Blessed Pier Giorgio, L'alto: Junior High and L'alto: High School encourage the youth to be of service to others.
+- Ministry - Inspired by the life of Blessed Pier Giorgio, L'alto: High School encourages the youth to be of service to others.